trostnik/obs_notes/Life/Programming/Android/Content Provider.md

 - You want to copy and paste complex data or files from your application to other applications Content provider allows to control permissions for accessing data.

 You can use a content provider to abstract away the details for accessing different data sources in your application.
-For example, your application might store structured records in a SQLite database, as well as video and audio files.
+For example, your application might store structured records in a SQLite database, as well as video and audio files (we can use FileProvider, it handles file sharing in a secure way, granting temporary permissions to application requesting files).
 You can use a content provider to access all of this data, if you implement this development pattern in your application.

 Content provider provides data in a form like typical SQL relational database.
 It consists of rows and columns.
 Rows represent one instance of data that is collect, column represent piece of this data (some field).